usnistgov/oscal-xproc3/tutorial/readme.md

 Coverage here is not a substitute for project documentation - the tutorial relies on projects in the repo for its treatments - but an adjunct to it for beginners and new users who wish for guidance and information on XProc that they are not likely to find for themselves.

-In its current form, only introductory materials are offered.
+In its current form, only the first introductory materials are offered.
 The framework is easily extensible to cover more topics, and an XProc-based tutorial production system is part of the demonstration.
+But the approach needs to be tested more before it is extended.

 Tutorial exercises can be centered on OSCAL-oriented applications but the learning focus will be XProc 3.0/3.1.